vhomonov/react-date-picker/README.md

 function onChange(moment, dateString){
     //...
 }

 <DatePicker
     minDate='2014-04-04'
     maxDate='2015-10-10'
     date={date}
     onChange={onChange}
 />
 ```

-## Options
+## Props

  * hideFooter: Boolean - by default footer is shown, so specify this to true if you don't want the footer
  * date    : Date / String / Moment / Number
- * viewDate: Date / String / Moment / Number
- * minDate : Date / String / Moment / Number
+ * `minDate` : Date / String / Moment / Number
- * maxDate : Date / String / Moment / Number
+ * `maxDate` : Date / String / Moment / Number
- * dateFormat: String [see moment.js formats](http://momentjs.com/docs/#/displaying/format/).
+ * `dateFormat`: String [see moment.js formats](http://momentjs.com/docs/#/displaying/format/).
 Default date format is 'YYYY-MM-DD'
- * onChange: Function(moment, dateText, event) - called when the user selects a date
+* `onChange`: Function(moment, dateText, event) - called when the user selects a date

- * onSelect: Function(moment, dateText, view) - called when the user selects a year/month
+* `onSelect`: Function(moment, dateText, view) - called when the user selects a year/month
- * onNav: Function(moment, dateText, view, direction) - called when the user navigates to the next/previous month/year/decade.
+* `onNav`: Function(moment, dateText, view, direction) - called when the user navigates to the next/previous month/year/decade.
- * renderDay: Function - (optional) A function that should return a React DOM for the day cell.
+* `renderDay`: Function - (optional) A function that should return a React DOM for the day cell.
 The first param is the props object.
 You can use this to have full control over what gets rendered for a day.
- * onRenderDay: Function - (optional) A function that can manipulate the props object for a day, and SHOULD return a new props object.
+* `onRenderDay`: Function - (optional) A function that can manipulate the props object for a day, and SHOULD return a new props object.
 Use this for custom day styling.
 You can use this to take full control over the styles/css classes/attributes applied to the day cell in the month view.

+#### Props related to the view (the current date in view and the type of view)
+ * `defaultViewDate`: Date / String / Moment / Number - a date for the period to show in the picker.
+If none specified, defaults to `date` or to the current date.
+ * `viewDate`: Date / String / Moment / Number - controlled version for `defaultViewDate`
+ * `onViewDateChange`: Function(moment, dateText, view) - called when navigating to another viewDate.
+ * `defaultView`: String - the view to render initially in the datepicker - if no defaultView is specified, the "month" view is rendered.
+Possible values: "month", "year", "decade".
+ * `view`: String - controlled version for `defaultView`.
+ * `onViewChange`: Function - function called when the view is changed.
+If using the controlled `view` version, make sure you update the `view` prop in this function if you want to navigate to another view as expected.

 ## Examples